MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 ## Performance tips

 * **Datetime group-by key:** materialized views which have a datetime column as one of their group-by keys are more efficient than those that don't, due to some optimizations that can only be applied when there is a datetime group-by key.
 If adding a datetime group-by key does not change the semantics of your aggregation, it's recommended to add it.
+This can be done only if the datetime column is immutable for each unique entity.

     For example, in the following aggregation: